Broussard’s scoop-and-score seals Bulldogs’ come-from-behind win in overtime - Port Arthur News

 The game ball goes to …

 The Bulldog defense, which came to play tonight.
-Most of Barbers Hill’s points came after Nederland turnovers, but the defense made huge plays down the stretch to keep the bulldogs in and win the game.
+Most of Barbers Hill’s points came after Nederland turnovers, but the defense made huge plays down the stretch to keep the Bulldogs in and win the game.

+Said Barrow about chasing down the winning play on the sideline: “I didn’t know I still had that in me.
+I couldn’t have done an interview right after that, I promise.
+I was looking for my next breath.
+I haven’t been involved in one that has ended like that.
+That was exciting and one for the highlights.
+I’m glad we were on the right side.”

 Other stats …